 Periodic Assessment – A review of a foreign supplier’s food safety records must include the review date, general nature, conclusion, corrective action, and QI certification.

-Recordkeeping – Records must be quickly retrievable and available in a format that won’t deteriorate over time.
-It is essential to collect documents from foreign suppliers.
-Companies are also responsible for assessing them and document the assessment activities.
+Recordkeeping – Required documentation and information must be easy to retrieve and in a format that doesn’t deteriorate over time.
+It’s essential to collect documents from foreign suppliers.
+Companies are also responsible for assessing them and documenting assessment activities.

-Navigating the ins and outs of FSMA’s Foreign Supplier Verification Program is a tremendous investment for any organization.
-Protect that investment with TraceGains Supplier Management.
-Streamline supplier qualification and sourcing, automate scorecarding, collect and digitize supplier documents, extract data from those documents, and organize it into supplier performance dashboards and reports.
+Navigating the ins and outs of FSMA’s Foreign Supplier Verification Program is a tremendous investment for any team.
+You can protect that investment with TraceGains Supplier Management.
+With TraceGains, you can streamline and automate supplier qualification and onboarding, verification, document management, and performance management, with everything tracked digitally for a complete audit trail.